Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we theoretically and empirically show that well-classified examples are very helpful for the further improvement of deep classification models.
-To illustrate this finding, we first directly analyze the failure of common practice, which weaken the learning of these examples, and then verify the positive effect of our proposed counterexamples, which value the learning of well-classified examples.
+In this paper, we theoretically and empirically show that well-classified examples are helpful for the further improvement of deep classification models.
+To illustrate this finding, we first directly analyze the failure of common practice, which weakens the learning of these examples.
+We then propose some counterexamples that value the learning of well-classified examples, and verify their positive effects in optimization through various and comprehensive experiments.